 St. Louis River & Bay Area of Concern

-In 1992, the first remedial action plan for the St. Louis River was created that outlined future cleanup projects to delist the area of concern.
-The major priorities include remediating contaminated sediments and habitat restoration.
-Wisconsin and Minnesota have been working together since 2010 on restoration and remediation projects at the most critical sites.
+IIn 1992, the first remedial action plan for the St. Louis River was created outlining future cleanup projects to delist the area of concern.
+The major priorities include remediating contaminated sediment and habitat restoration.
+Wisconsin and Minnesota have been working together on restoration and remediation projects at the most critical sites.
 The St. Louis River AOC has experienced several accomplishments in recent years.

-The St. Louis River AOC Implementation Framework is currently being developed.
-Funded by the Great Lakes Restoration Initiative, it outlines plans to be taken by federal, state, and local organizations to remove the nine beneficial use impairments.
-The comprehensive strategic action plan will provide the procedures necessary to delist the AOC by 2025.
+The St. Louis River AOC Remedial Action Plan and roadmap to delisting have been developed.
+Funded by the Great Lakes Restoration Initiative, the RAP outlines plans to be taken by federal, state, and local organizations to remove the nine beneficial use impairments or BUIs.
+Implementation of the Remedial Action Plan is underway.
+The 2013 RAP has aggressive goals for BUI removal with specific action items, timeframes and cost estimates to delist the AOC by 2025.

 About the St. Louis River